vega/altair/doc/getting_started/installation.rst

 .. code-block:: bash

-    conda install -c conda-forge altair vega_datasets
+    conda install -c conda-forge altair-all

-At this point, you should be able to open `Jupyter Notebook`_ or `JupyterLab`_ and execute any of the code from the :ref:`example-gallery`.
+At this point, you should be able to open any IDE compatible with Jupyter Notebooks, and execute any of the code from the :ref:`example-gallery`.
 For more information on how to display charts in various notebook environments and non-notebook IDEs, see :ref:`displaying-charts`.
+If you wish to install Altair with only the required dependencies, you can omit the ``[all]``/``-all`` suffix.

 Development Installation
 ========================